-Speaking in Tongues is the New Testament phenomena where a person speaks in a language that is unknown to him.
+Speaking in Tongues is the New Testament phenomenon where a person speaks in a language that is unknown to him.
 This language is either the language of angels or other earthly languages (1 Corinthians 13:1).
-Given below are four applications of speaking in tongues.
+Tongues are important as initial physical evidence of the baptism in the Holy Spirit as well as a gift of the Spirit.
+This is why I have discussed the doctrine of tongues here as well.
+Today I wish to present the four-fold application of speaking in tongues.

-I was compelled to write this article because of two needs that the modern church seem to have.
+I was compelled to preach this sermon because of two needs that the modern church seems to have.

 (A) The high percentage of believers who have never received the Spirit baptism.